+Risk Management

-Risk Management Climate Risk Climate risks are identified based on the Company's overall methodology for risk identification embedded in its Identification Process. enterprise risk management manual, which takes into Management, and account its strategic and operational goals.
-Short term Integration in ERM climate risks, such as physical damages to stores and distribution centers during typhoons, are managed through business continuity plans and budgeting for disaster-response.
+Climate Risk Identification Process, Management, and Integration in ERM Climate risks are identified based on the Company's overall methodology for risk identification embedded in its enterprise risk management manual, which takes into account its strategic and operational goals.
+Short term climate risks, such as physical damages to stores and distribution centers during typhoons, are managed through business continuity plans and budgeting for disaster-response.
 On the other hand, medium to long term risks are managed with guidance from the Board and Senior Management.
 The Company also takes into consideration megatrends in corporate sustainability that are applicable or linked to its identified risks, such as the increased focus on climate action in the private and public sector, GHG visibility in the supply chain, and sustainable communities.